SCIENCE FICTION

 B. Go to the following link.

 You should read this link (the first two pages, at least) as it describes the purpose of sci-fi films and presents some idea of their evolution.
 It also relates science fiction movies to the usual kinds of films that we watch.
 Pick one of the films from “Alien Invaders in the Cold War Era,” copy the information about it, and hand in that information.
-This assignment is due February 8 and is worth 10 pts extra credit.
+This assignment is due 1/23 and is worth 20 pts.

-C. The following videos will be watched the first week of February and the prior listed preliminary work will not be able to be done in class.
+C. The following videos will be watched the last week of January and the prior listed preliminary work will not be able to be done in class.
 You must find time for that work outside of class.
+THESE VIDEOS ARE NOT EXTRA CREDIT.

-The Day the Earth Stood Still — Second Period 2/5-6
+The Day the Earth Stood Still — Second Period 1/26-27 —— Questions — Answers

 Each two-day video requires a worksheet due at the end of the period.
-These lists are due at the end of the appropriate period.
+The answers to these questions are due at the end of the appropriate period.
 The Twilight Zone episode will generate the basis for a quick-write related to the episode and society now following a few questions to be answered while watching.

-10 pts extra credit for each submission connected to a video
+10 pts for each submission connected to a video.
+These assignments are NOT extra credit

 Assignment 1